cube3power/atsd/shared/timezone-list.md

 ## Short List

-The list is comprised of timezone identifiers containing up to 3 characters.
+The list is comprised of timezone identifiers consisting of up to 3 characters.

 | **Offset** | **Time Zone ID** | **Time Zone Name** |
 |:---|:---|:---|